 What you must pay when you get these Services that are covered for you services that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-In Network Medicare Diabetes Prevention There is no coinsurance, copayment, or
+In Network

-Program (MDPP)
+Medicare Diabetes Prevention Program (MDPP)